lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :unit: eV
     :default: 0.5

-    Incoming laser energy in eV.
+    Incoming laser energy for Raman calculations.
 Multiple values (max 4) may be specified.